LuisR-jpg/Artificial-Intelligence---UP/Agentes Inteligentes/README.md

 - **Template matching**

-    There's an algorithm that finds images and movement of an image; Image enhancement using pieces of pics.
+    - There's an algorithm that finds images and movement of an image

+    - Image enhancement using templates (pieces of pics)

 - **Imagenes satelitales**

+    - Indices

-    Checar inundaciones.
-NDWI = (b1 - b2)/(b1 + b2); NDVI
+        - NDWI = (b1 - b2)/(b1 + b2)

+        - NDVI